Get inspired by one of our most beloved writers and her words of wisdom. Read 5 Maya Angelou quotes about parenthood we can learn from.

 Instead, they’ll remember how you comforted them after a frightful night or a fight with a best friend.
-They’ll remember how you played chase and fought bad guys around the house, laughing hysterically.
-They’ll remember feeling safe and warm each night as you read bedtime books and sang songs.
+How you played chase and fought bad guys around the house, laughing hysterically.
+Of feeling safe and warm each night as you read bedtime books and sang songs.

 It’s the little things, they always say.
 And it’s so true.
-How we make our kids feel—loved, not neglected; safe, not frightened—is more important than anything we say or do.
+How we make our kids feel—loved, not neglected, and safe, not frightened—is more important than anything we say or do.

 Practical action: Think about yourself from your child’s perspective.
 What impressions would you like to make on your child?
 What simple things can you do to make those impressions?

-Moms, we blame ourselves so much.
-And we shouldn’t.
+Moms, we blame ourselves too much, and we shouldn’t.
 Guilt for something we’ve done in the past is over-rated.
 We did what we did knowing what we knew then.

 We’ve all been there.
 We’re all trying to survive and just make it through the day.

-But we can also guide them to find ways to calm down.
-We can show empathy to let them know we understand.
-And we can talk them through their frustration so they can use logic and storytelling to calm themselves down.
+But we can also guide them to find ways to calm down and show empathy to let them know we understand.
+We can talk them through their frustration so they can use logic and storytelling to calm themselves down.

 Practical action: Today, look for a teachable moment instead of brushing it off.
 How can you help your child thrive and learn from the situation?

-And this is all what it’s about, isn’t it?
-Children are perhaps the only people we want so much without knowing who in the world they’re going to be.
-Yet despite differing temperaments, challenging battles and the sacrifices we make for our kids, we love them wholeheartedly.
+And this is what it’s about, isn’t it?
+Children are the only people we want so much without knowing who in the world they’re going to be.
+But despite differing temperaments, challenging battles and the sacrifices we make, we love them wholeheartedly.

 We love our kids because of them.
 Because of what they’ve shown us and led us to learn about ourselves, and because they’re brilliant and curious and hilarious.
 We love them so, so much, it seems silly trying to form words around this feeling.

-Practical action: Simple—Show and tell your kids how much you love them.
+Practical action: Show and tell your kids how much you love them.

 What will you write?